 - Rate for the MTI alumni and current students: $600 per course

-*Rates are subject to change without prior notice, please check with MTI office for the latest rates.
+*All the above rates are before GST.
+Rates are subject to change without prior notice.
+Please check with the MTI office for the latest rates.

 Do I have to make full payment of the 1-AU Applied Translation course fees upon course confirmation?